jenkins-x/jx-docs/content/en/docs/using-jx/pipelines/customimages.md

            args: ['install']
 ```

-Or your own published images like this:
+Or you can use your own published images like this:
 ```yaml
           - image: gcr.io/jenkinsxio/hugo-extended:0.60.1-3
             name: build-website